 From JavaScript

-// Ensure the interface is ready (optional check)
+// Check if the interface is ready

 if (window.Toast) {

-// Show toast with default duration
+// Show a toast with the default duration

 window.Toast.show("Hello from JavaScript!");

-// Show toast with long duration
+// Show a toast with a long duration

-window.Toast.showLong("This JavaScript toast stays longer.");
+window.Toast.showLong("This JavaScript toast stays for longer.");

 }